 Northwest College participates competitively in men's basketball and soccer; and women's basketball and volleyball.
-Northwest College is affiliated with the Pacific Northwest College Conference and is a member of the National Little College Athletic Association.
+Northwest College is affiliated with the Pacific Northwest College Conference, the National Association of Intercollegiate Athletics (NAIA) (basketball only) and, is a member of the National Christian College Athletic Association.